 DIY Decorative Mirror Supplies:

-I made a set of mirrors, but you can just make one if you’d like.
-I’m sharing the supplies for one, you’ll need 4 each for a set.
+I made a set of four mirrors, but you can just make one if you’d like.
+I’m sharing the supplies for one, you’ll need four each for a set.

 - decorative mirror(s) from Dollar Tree